 Conserved Areas: Long term biodiversity management outside of protected areas

-Other area-based conservation measures (OECMs, otherwise known as Conserved Areas) are another prominent tool emerging internationally.
+Other area-based conservation measures (OECMs, also known as Conserved Areas) are another prominent tool emerging internationally.
 The International Union for Conservation of Nature defines these as “areas that are achieving the long term and effective in-situ conservation of biodiversity outside of protected areas.”
 OECMs present an opportunity to give greater recognition to areas that are important for biodiversity but where formal protected area designation is not possible or appropriate.
 Such areas may include defense lands, water catchments, biodiversity offsets, and carbon farming projects.

 As part of a panel on assessing and implementing OECMs, James Fitzsimons, senior advisor of global protection strategies at The Nature Conservancy, acknowledged the opportunities presented by OECMs, including better recognition of lands with important biodiversity values that are delivering (or likely to deliver) long-term biodiversity outcomes.
 But, he said, “it hasn’t all been smooth sailing [in Australia].”